Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ### Potential Pointer Pitfalls

 It's important to note that we're actually leaking that memory from the Rust side.
 The only way that the underlying `Box` will ever get `drop()`'d is if we re-cast it to a `Box` on the Rust side and let it fall out of scope.
-Although currently the created wavetable exists for the life of the Wasm module and the `AudioWorkletProcessor` that owns it, if any future features ever involve modifying/replacing the generated wavetable creating cleanup functions would be necessary in order to avoid a memory leak.
+Although currently the created wavetable exists for the life of the Wasm module and the `AudioWorkletProcessor` that owns it, if any future features ever involve modifying/replacing the generated wavetable, creating cleanup functions would be necessary in order to avoid a memory leak.
 That can be implemented simply enough like this:

 ```rs
 #[no_mangle]